androidside/pythonFlightDataProcessing/doc/intro.rst

 	from utils.field import Field

 The goal of these imports is to load in our environment some names that will be used later.
-When we run the first line, the module utils.config runs and we keep the variables ``flightDisksFolders``-- a list of Archive folder names-- and ``plt`` -- the matplotlib.pyplot object already configured --.
+When we execute the first line, the module :mod:`utils.config` runs and we keep the variables ``flightDisksFolders``-- a list of Archive folder names-- and ``plt`` -- a matplotlib.pyplot object already configured.

 After the imports, a list of fields is generated::